MaxHinrichs/MaxHinrichs.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a PhD student in Psychology and Cognitive Neuroscience.
+Hi, I am a PhD student in Cognitive Neuroscience at the Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig, Germany.
+I am interested in the neural mechanisms of spatial navigation, learning, and memory, and the role of neural replay.

 Research Interests
 ======
 • spatial navigation
 • cognitive maps
 • episodic memory
-• fMRI, MEG, (i)EEG
-• computational modelling and artificial intelligence

-Emails
+Methods
 ======
-Max.Hinrichs@maxplanckschools.de, hinrichs@cbs.mpg.de
+• fMRI, MEG, (i)EEG, eye tracking
+• computational modelling and machine learning